-(McCreary et al., 2009; Ivanova et al., 2003; Schott and McCreary, 2001; Lee et al., 2000; Luther et al., 1990).
-During the boreal summer, the Southwest monsoon consists of strong winds blowing from the south-west to the north-east of the Indian
+The Arabian Sea biological productivity is influenced by the strong seasonal activity of the atmospheric circulation (McCreary et al., 2009; Ivanova et al., 2003; Schott and McCreary, 2001; Lee et al., 2000; Luther et al., 1990).
+During the boreal summer, the Southwest monsoon consists of strong winds blowing from the south-west to the north-east of the Indian Ocean.
+These

-Ocean.
-These winds result from the rapid heating of the landmass relative to the ocean, which creates a pressure gradient between the southern Indian Ocean high pressure cell and the low pressure cell over the Tibetan Plateau.
-During this season, heavy precipitation occurs in over India and south-east Asia.
+20 winds result from the rapid heating of the landmass relative to the ocean, which creates a pressure gradient between the southern Indian Ocean high pressure cell and the low pressure cell over the Tibetan Plateau.
+During this season, heavy precipitation occurs over India and south-east Asia.
 In the Arabian Sea, the alongshore winds off the coast of Somalia focus into a low-level jet, called the Somali Jet and generate a strong coastal upwelling (Anderson et al., 1992; Findlater, 1969).
-In addition, the positive curl of the wind stress between wind's tendency to turn on itself in the horizontal plane, quantified by the wind stress curl, also drives upward and downward water transport (Marshall and Plumb, 2008).
-Between the axis of the jet and the western coastinduces Ekman pumping., the wind stress is cyclonic and the wind stress curl is positive, it drives a divergent flow that causes upward Ekman pumping (Murtugudde et al., 2007; Barber et al., 2001; Anderson et al., 1992; Findlater, 1969).
-These two processes On the other side of the jet axis however, the wind stress is anticyclonic, the wind stress curl is therefore negative and drives a convergent flow and downward Ekman pumping.
-Coastal upwelling and upard Ekman pumping are responsible for increased productivity in the western coastal Arabian Sea due thanks to a higher supply of nutrients to the surface layer (Anderson et al., 1992; Anderson and Prell, 1992).
+In addition, the wind's tendency to turn on itself in the horizontal plane, quantified by the wind stress curl, also drives upward and downward water transport (Marshall and Plumb, 2008).
+Between the axis of the jet and the western coast, the wind stress is cyclonic and the wind stress curl is positive, it drives a divergent flow that causes upward Ekman pumping (Murtugudde et al., 2007; Barber et al., 2001; Anderson et al., 1992; Findlater, 1969).
+On the other side of the jet axis however, the wind stress is anticyclonic, the wind stress curl is therefore negative and drives a convergent flow and downward Ekman pumping.
+Coastal upwelling and

+- 5 upard Ekman pumping are responsible for increased productivity in the western coastal Arabian Sea thanks to a higher supply of nutrients to the surface layer (Anderson et al., 1992; Anderson and Prell, 1992).
 The upwelled nutrients are advected from the coast to the north and the interior of the sea.
-So Thus, productivity in the central and northern Arabian Sea also increases during the Southwest Monsoon (Caley et al., 2011; Prasanna Kumar et al., 2001; Keen et al., 1997).
-Wind stress and mixing of the upper layers, as well as Ekman pumping generated by the positive wind stress curl, also contribute to the supply of nutrients to the surface layers and increase productivity in those regions (Resplandy et al., 2011; Wiggert et al., 2005; Prasanna Kumar et al., 2001; Lee et al., 2000).
-(Wiggert et al., 2005; Prasanna Kumar et al., 2001; Lee et al., 2000).
+Thus, productivity in the central and northern Arabian Sea also increases during the Southwest Monsoon (Caley et al., 2011; Prasanna Kumar et al., 2001; Keen et al., 1997).
+Wind stress and mixing of the upper layers, as well as Ekman pumping generated by the positive wind stress curl, also contribute to the supply of nutrients - 10 to the surface layers and increase productivity in those regions (Wiggert et al., 2005; Prasanna Kumar et al., 2001; Lee et al., 2000).
 At the mesoscale, filaments contribute to the lateral advection of nutrients from the coast to the central Arabian Sea (Resplandy et al., 2011).